 With proper maintenance of these systems and installing carbon monoxide detection that is professionally monitored 24/7 by SSA, you can keep your family safe.

 Your roof and flashing are two of the most important parts of your home when it comes to protecting against weather-related damage.
 According to the Insurance Institute for Business & Home Safety, wind and hail damage account for more than $8 billion in insurance claims each year.

 There are some simple things you can do to protect your roof and flashing from damage.
 First, make sure your roof is in good condition.
 Have it inspected regularly and repaired as needed.
 Second, install impact-resistant roofing materials.
 And third, consider installing hurricane straps or clips to secure your roof in high winds.

-At Security Systems of America, we offer a wide range of security solutions to help you keep your home and family safe from these common risks.
+At Security Systems of America, we understand the importance of security systems and offer a wide range of security solutions to help you keep your home and family safe from these common risks.
 Contact us today to learn more!